dmrokan/gsl4godot_gsl/doc_sphinx/integration.rst

 .. index::
    single: cquad, doubly-adaptive integration

-@sc{cquad} is a new doubly-adaptive general-purpose quadrature routine which can handle most types of singularities, non-numerical function values such as :code:`Inf` or :code:`NaN`, as well as some divergent integrals.
+|cquad| is a new doubly-adaptive general-purpose quadrature
+routine which can handle most types of singularities, non-numerical function values such as :code:`Inf` or :code:`NaN`, as well as some divergent integrals.
 It generally requires more function evaluations than the integration routines in
-@sc{quadpack}, yet fails less often for difficult integrands.
+|quadpack|, yet fails less often for difficult integrands.

 The underlying algorithm uses a doubly-adaptive scheme in which Clenshaw-Curtis quadrature rules of increasing degree are used